-The Title I or Title I-eligible schools with the lowest SPIs for "all students" will be identified as Turnaround Schools.
+The Title I or Title I-eligible schools with the lowest SPIs for "all students" that have been stagnant or decreasing over time will be identified as Turnaround Schools.
 Additionally, any Title I or Title I-eligible high school with a graduation rate lower than 60% will automatically be included as a Turnaround School.
 Finally, any school that is presently a SIG Tier I or Tier II school will be identified as a Turnaround School.